-- Hypothyroidism: The Havanese have a high rate underactive thyroid glands and may it require treatment through the dog's life.
+- Hypothyroidism: The Havanese has a high rate of underactive thyroid glands and may it require treatment through the dog's life.

-- Allergies: The Havanese can have skin allergies to fleas, grass, and pollen, causing the dog to scratch and chew himself.
+- Allergies: The Havanese can have skin allergies to fleas, grass, and pollen, causing the dog to scratch and chew itself.

 Diet and Nutrition

-You should feed your Havanese two meals a day with a total of 1/2 to 1 cup of dry dog food.
-Don't leave out food for free-feeding or you may discover he has gained weight.
-Obesity can reduce a dog's lifespan and lead to other conditions.
+Feed your Havanese two meals a day with a total of one-half to one cup of dry dog food.
+Don't leave out food for free-feeding or you may discover weight gain; obesity can reduce a dog's lifespan and lead to other conditions.
 Discuss any weight gain with your veterinarian and what type of feeding schedule, food, and exercise is appropriate for your dog.

 Avoid giving people food to your Havanese.
 Be aware that they are tricksters and can train you to feed them some of your food if you aren't vigilant.
 Be consistent and ensure everyone in your family is as well.